Taniec z gwiazdami season 10: Scores

 Week 7: All couples danced to the most famous songs of Michael Jackson.
 Natasza Urbańska received her 3rd perfect score for the Paso Doble.
 Anna Mucha got 26 points for her Jive, making it the lowest score of the week and her the lowest score ever.
 Marcin & Katarzyna were eliminated.

 Week 8: All couples danced to songs from famous movies.
 Anna Mucha received her third perfect score for the Viennese Waltz.
 Otylia Jędrzejczak got 28 points for her Foxtrot, making it the lowest score of the week.
 Zygmunt & Blanka were eliminated despite being 8 points from the bottom.

 Week 9: Anna Mucha got two perfect scores for her Cha-cha-cha and Waltz, having scored 3 perfect scores in a row.
 Otylia Jędrzejczak got 26 points for her Jive and 35 points for her Tango, making it the lowest score of the week.
 Otylia & Sławomir were eliminated.

 Week 10: Natasza Urbańska got two perfect scores for her Cha-cha-cha and Argentine Tango.
-Also Anna Mucha got two perfect scores for her Paso Doble and Foxtrot, having scored 5 perfect scores in a row.
+Anna Mucha also got two perfect scores for her Paso Doble and Foxtrot, having scored 5 perfect scores in a row.
 Radosław Majdan got 32 points for his Quickstep and 38 points for his Paso Doble, making it the lowest score of the week.
 Radosław & Izabela were eliminated.

 Week 11: Michał Kwiatkowski got his first perfect score for the Salsa and second for the Foxtrot.
 Natasza Urbańska got two perfect scores for her Salsa and Viennese Waltz.
 Anna Mucha received her 8th perfect score for the Tango, having scored 6 perfect scores in a row.
 Anna Mucha also was in the bottom two for the first time in the competition.
 Michał & Janja were eliminated.

 Week 12: Both Anna Mucha and Natasza Urbańska got 120 out of 120 points, making it the second season finale in a row with both couples getting the highest possible score.
 Both couples had to perform three dances: their favorite Latin dance, their favorite Ballroom dance and a Freestyle.
 Anna Mucha received her 9th, 10th and 11th perfect score for the Rumba, Quickstep in American Smooth and Freestyle.
 Natasza Urbańska also received her 9th, 10th and 11th perfect score for the Samba, Argentine Tango and Freestyle.
 Anna Mucha and Natasza Urbańska received 11 perfect scores.
 This is the record of the show.
 Anna Mucha won the competition, having cast 50.01 percent of the votes.
 This is the fourth time the winner was not on the first place according to the judges' scoreboard.